Medically reviewed on December 4, 2017

 What is alendronate?

-Alendronate is in the group of medicines called bisphosphonates (bis FOS fo nayts).
-It alters the cycle of bone formation and breakdown in the body.
-Alendronate slows bone loss while increasing bone mass, which may prevent bone fractures.
+Alendronate is a bisphosphonate (bis FOS fo nayt) medicine that alters bone formation and breakdown in the body.
+This can slow bone loss and may help prevent bone fractures.

 Alendronate may also be used for purposes not listed in this medication guide.

-You should not take alendronate if you have low levels of calcium in your blood (hypocalcemia), or a problem with the movement of muscles in your esophagus.
+You should not take alendronate if you have problems with your esophagus, or low levels of calcium in your blood.

-Do not take an alendronate tablet if you cannot sit upright or stand for at least 30 minutes after taking the medicine.
+Do not take alendronate if you cannot sit upright or stand for at least 30 minutes after taking the medicine.

-You should not take alendronate if you are allergic to it, or if you have low levels of calcium in your blood (hypocalcemia), or a problem with the movement of muscles in your esophagus.
+You should not take alendronate if you are allergic to it, or if you have:

-To make sure alendronate is safe for you, tell your doctor if you have:
+To make sure alendronate is safe for you, tell your doctor if you have ever had:

 kidney disease; or